 Adam Laufer

 Adam is an artist, a maker and a healer.
-His past experience includes teaching Iyengar yoga full-time and being a certified Polarity Therapist.
-Mysterious forces led him to be initiated with his wife, Erin, into an ancient Central Mexico lineage in 2003.
-His life is devoted to joyful (and only occasionally grumpy) service.
+His past experience includes teaching Iyengar yoga full-time and being a certified Polarity Therapist, as well as building custom, hand-crafted treehouses to connect his clients with nature.

 Adam's divine calling to heal has been recognized by multiple tradition-holders.
 He opens his doors to provide healing sessions in the Asheville, NC area at his healing retreat north of Asheville.
 And, together with his wife and colleagues, he offers ceremonies to help our community realign ourselves with the living world around us.